11 October 2016

 Susanna is one of the female followers of Jesus listed in Luke 8:1-3.
 Most likely she was a wealthy woman, since it says she contributed financially to Jesus' ministry.
 We know little more than that about her - so in this poem she is the "voice" for a particular issue of following Jesus that has been on my mind lately.

-I believe what makes Christianity different is (or should be, if Christians were actually Christlike) the overcoming of boundaries, loving people who are unlovable either to our society (outcasts, people our culture looks down upon) or to ourselves (enemies, personal disgust).
+I believe what makes Christianity different is (or should be) the overcoming of boundaries, loving people who are unlovable either to our society (outcasts, people our culture looks down upon) or to ourselves (enemies, personal disgust).
 "For if you love those who love you, what reward do you have?
 Do not even the tax collectors do the same?
 And if you greet only your brothers and sisters, what more are you doing than others?
 Do not even the Gentiles do the same?"
 (Mt 5:46-47)

 Picture by Jean-Marie Melchior Doze (Jesus healing a leper).